jph98/bassetjs/README.md

 bassetjs
 ========

-Simple snake like clone written in Javascript and HTML5 Canvas...
+Simple snake like clone written in Javascript and HTML5 Canvas